markyharris/bible_clock/README.md

 </ul><p>

 Connect the display screen you plan to use.
 If the display also is a touchscreen, then install the necessary driver and calibrate it.
 Also, as mentioned enable 'VNC' from the Preferences menu on the desktop.
+There is a file called 'touchscreen 5inch instructions.txt' that provides more info on setting up the touchscreen if needed.

 The development unit built used a 5" touch display that mounted directly to RPi header, so a 90 degree power adapter was needed so the power cord came out the back.